-Whilst it may not be the first school that comes to mind when it comes to creative universities, the Royal Academy of Music is noted for being one of the best music schools in the world.
-Situated right next to stunning Regents Park in the Marylebone area, this amazing university offers courses across the musical board from classical to contemporary.
+Whilst it may not be the first school that comes to mind regarding creative universities, the Royal Academy of Music is noted as one of the world’s best music schools.
+Situated next to stunning Regents Park in the Marylebone area, this fantastic university offers courses across the musical board, from classical to contemporary.
 Being centrally located and just a short walk from some of the most iconic British landmarks, this college is a top choice for anybody who lives and breathes music!

 Marylebone Rd | Website

 9. City & Guilds of London Art School

 Founded as the Lambeth School of Art, it isn’t strictly world-renowned but still earns a spot on our list because of its awesome courses.
 Focusing on providing excellent Fine Art and Art Histories courses, this college allows students to study abroad and take short courses, masterclasses, and summer schools.
 This London art college is an exceptional choice, located just across the River Thames and a short walk from Kennington tube station.

 Further out of the city in the borough of Southwark is the outstanding Camberwell College of Arts.
 Last but certainly not least important on this list, this university is also part of the extensive UAL group of schools.
 Founded in 1898, students come to study a range of disciplines, from 3D design to Footwear.

 Situated on the doorstep of the O2 Arena, Ravensbourne University is an exceptional place to study in the capital for those looking to pursue a career in creative and digital media.
 Whether you’re interested in fashion or photography, this fantastic college boasts an incredible campus on the Greenwich Peninsula, connecting this excellent university to the rest of the city via the tube network.

 6 Penrose Way (Greenwich) | Website

 12. University of Westminster